Julian Cole, Master Of Advertising Strategy From Planning Dirty Academy

 Julian Cole: 39:12

 So I think there’s a few, depending on where you are in your journey, if you’re interested in getting into strategy, there’s a free guide online, which is the JWT guide to planning, which was written by the godfather of planning.
 Planning has only been around since the sixties.
-And it’s a great foundation to understand what strategy looks like at a creative agency.
+And it’s a great foundation to understand what advertising strategy looks like at a creative agency.
 I’d say that’s number one.
 If you’re a freelancer, then you definitely need to look at Alan Weiss’s consulting Bible.
 If you are a business owner, and this is what I’ve learned as a business owner, I think E-Myth mastery, even though it’s kind of a classic has foundationally helped me.
 And the way I run my business now.

 Josh Strawczynski: 39:59